loosolab/FRED/docs/source/search_metadata.rst

    :width: 100%
    :widths: 25 75

    * -
         .. code-block:: bash

-            -s "human"
+            -s "Homo_sapiens"

-     - search for files that contain 'human'
+     - search for files that contain 'Homo_sapiens'
    * -
         .. code-block:: bash

-            -s 'not "human"'
+            -s 'not "Homo_sapiens"'

-     - search for files that do not contain 'human'
+     - search for files that do not contain 'Homo_sapiens'
    * -
         .. code-block:: bash

-            -s '"human" and "mouse"'
+            -s '"Homo_sapiens" and "lung"'

-     - search for files that contain 'human' and 'mouse'
+     - search for files that contain 'Homo_sapiens' and 'lung'
    * -
         .. code-block:: bash

-            -s "human" or "mouse"
+            -s '"Homo_sapiens" or "Mus_musculus"'

-     - search for files that contain 'human' or 'mouse'
+     - search for files that contain 'Homo_sapiens' or 'Mus_musculus'

 Increase accuracy